Adrenaline activities on an Oz adventure

 Most meals are not included in the programme, so you should bring money for food and extras.
 On day 1, you get a BBQ lunch included as part of the white water rafting package, and the opportunity to purchase breakfast at your own cost before you head down river.
 On day 2, you will have lunch included as part of the Atherton Tablelands tour.
-On day 3, the balloon flight day, no food is included, but on day 4 you will have morning tea and a buffet-style lunch included at the Great Barrier Reef.
+On day 3, you will have lunch included on Fitzroy Island, but on day 4 you will have morning tea and a buffet-style lunch included at the Great Barrier Reef.

 For this trip there is a minimum age requirement of 18, and all visitors to Australia (excepting those from New Zealand) will require a visa or Electronic Travel Authority (ETA) to enter.
 These must be applied for before departure, and if you’re planning on working in Australia whilst you’re out here, you’ll need a Working Holiday Visa.
 If you are just heading to Australia for fun however, an ETA should suffice.
 Both visas can be applied for online.

 You must be able to swim and be confident in the water to take part in these water-based activities.
 If you wish to take up the optional introductory or certified scuba diving on day 4 you will have to successfully complete a medical questionnaire before diving.
-Rafting and ballooning is not recommended for pregnant women.
 If you have any pre-existing health conditions please speak to our travel team before you go.

 Visa rules and regulations are subject to change.
 Please check the relevant embassy websites for up to date information.